 She went back to eating her salad.

 My ‘right’ was painstakingly obvious was the most perfect ‘wrong’ answer ever on a game show- and – all of world history.
 Several awkward minutes passed and then I got the courage to ask, “May I ask what you meant by I need to miss more flights?”

 She chuckled and replied,

-That’s the only feedback I got.
+That’s the only constructive feedback I received.
 I was going to do what I needed to do better.

 I had to mourn a little first.